 But back to the bacon, and how I came to add it to these cookies...

 When I think of maple syrup, I almost always think of those few glorious slices of bacon that accidentally luxuriate in the maple syrup that has cascaded down from a lovely stack of pancakes.
 To me, those sweet and savory slices of bacon are always the finest of the bunch.
 It was in that split second of thought that I turned and headed for the bacon.

-The idea of the making the cookies gluten free and adding the white chocolate dip didn’t happen until a few days later when I was at home and assembling my ingredients, getting ready to bake.
+The idea of making the cookies gluten-free and adding the white chocolate dip didn't happen until a few days later when I was at home and assembling my ingredients, getting ready to bake.

 - 2½ sticks butter softened (I use salted)